 We are committed to protecting your privacy and safeguarding your personal data.
-Our use of your personal data is subject to the data protection laws applicable in the United Kingdom, which on the date of the publication of this policy includes the EU General Data Protection Regulation, the UK Data Protection Act2018 and other relevant UK and EU legislation concerning personal data(together Data Protection Legislation).
+Our use of your personal data is subject to the data protection laws applicable in the United Kingdom, which on the date of the publication of this notice includes the EU General Data Protection Regulation, the UK Data Protection Act2018 and other relevant UK and EU legislation concerning personal data(together Data Protection Legislation).

 Even though the United Kingdom has left the European Union, the EU General Data Protection continues to apply in the United Kingdom during the transition period, until the end of 2020.

 Personal data means information which relates to an identified or an identifiable individual.

 - Financial and transactional data: details of orders made and processed; details of payment received/made; details of invoices received/issued;